kodtld/Markov-s-Letters/README.md

 ```
 cd flask-server
 ```
-If your system doesn't have *Poetry* installed, you can run the application with following steps:
+If your system doesn't have *Poetry* installed, you can run the application with following commands:
 ```
 cd dist
 ```